How It Works

 When I register at WAVA, how do I get into the FLEX program?

-Prior to being placed in the FLEX Program, the Learning Coach will meet with Rosie Bailer, the FLEX Coordinator, to make sure that FLEX is a good fit.
+Prior to be placed in the FLEX Program, the Learning Coach will meet with Rosie Bailer, the FLEX coordinator, to make sure that FLEX will be a good fit.
 To set up a call, please fill out the interest form or email firstname.lastname@example.org.

 The calls start with an overview of the FLEX Program, then address questions the families may have before discussing how FLEX can work for the student's learning.
 Calls wrap up with a look at the next steps.
 Students are welcome to join these calls, which take about 15 minutes.